ORNL/ReSolve/docs/sphinx/coding_guidelines/index.rst

 Indentation
 ~~~~~~~~~~~

+When writing a function header over multiple lines,
+indenting of subsequent variables should mimic the first variable.
 Use only spaces for indentation, not tabs.
 Indent size is 2 spaces.

 When defining a class, the code blocks after ``private``, ``public`` and